Fixing Cloudy Dark Spots On Any LCD TV Screen: 6 Steps

 Menu button on tv remote

-Press “Menu” on your remote control then navigate to the picture settings
+Press “Menu” on your remote control, then navigate to the picture settings

 #4 Turn the Light Sensor Setting On

-But what can fix the problem?
 The light sensor in your TV turns your TV’s brightness up and down according to the amount of light in the room.
-If it is dark in the room, the brightness should automatically reduce itself.
-If it is light in the room, the brightness should increase.
-This setting is supposed to give you that awesome cinematic experience no matter the time of the day.
+If the room is dark, the brightness should automatically reduce itself – and the opposite should happen in a bright room.

-Here is a way for you to fix the problem with your TV’s light sensor
+Here is a way for you to fix the problem with your TV’s light sensor:

-1. Press the “Menu” button on your TV remote
+1. Press the “Menu” button on your TV remote.

-2. Navigate to your picture settings or setup menu
+2. Navigate to your picture settings or setup menu.

-3. Click on your “Light Sensor” setting
+3. Click on your “Light Sensor” setting.

-4. If the setting is off, turn it on
+4. If the setting is off, turn it on.

 Watching tv in the dark